-- (2) Reflects the "Other general income" line item on our consolidated statement of operations.
+- which is primarily termination benefits and relocation of employees associated with consolidating or closing of facilities.
+For the three months ended March 31, 2021, and 2020 it primarily includes transaction costs composed of legal and consulting fees. - (2) Reflects the "Other general income" line item on our consolidated statement of operations.
 2020 included a gain from a long-lived asset sale as well as earn-out stock payments, whereas 2019 included a gain from Mustang sale in addition to earn-out stock payments. - (3) Reflects the "Other (expense) income, net" line item on our consolidated statement of operations.
 2020 included realized gains on equity securities offset in part by a stock collar transaction we entered into in order to mitigate the impact of market volatility whereas 2019 included unrealized gains on equity securities offset by losses on foreign currency transactions.
-For the three months ended March 31, 2021, other, net primarily includes losses on foreign currency transactions.
-For the three months ended March 31, 2020, other, net primarily includes realized gains on foreign exchange transactions and unrealized gains on an investment in equity securities. - (4) Reflects a gain on the settlement of contingent consideration offset partially by debt extinguishment write-offs. - (5) Reflects the cost of a cash-based long term incentive plan awarded to employees that vest over three years. - (6) Reflects primarily goodwill impairment expense in 2019 relating to our Distribution reporting unit.
+For the three months ended March 31, 2021, other (expense) income, net primarily includes losses on foreign currency transactions.
+For the three months ended March 31, 2020, other (expense) income, net primarily includes realized gains on foreign exchange transactions and unrealized gains on an investment in equity securities. - (4) Reflects a gain on the settlement of contingent consideration offset partially by debt extinguishment write-offs. - (5) Reflects the cost of a cash-based long term incentive plan awarded to employees that vest over three years. - (6) Reflects primarily goodwill impairment expense in 2019 relating to our Distribution reporting unit.
 Refer to our consolidated financial statements and notes thereto included elsewhere in this prospectus for a discussion of our goodwill impairment expense.